 It is basically skewered meat, and can be made from chicken, beef or goat.
 One of the common recipes includes the meat marinated in sweet soy sauce, before being skewered.
 The skewers of meat are typically grilled on an extremely hot charcoal fire, so the meat cooks quickly while leaving it smoky and juicy.

 In your first few weeks teaching English in Indonesia, you will go through onboarding training.
 This will be an introduction to teaching local learners, followed by a refresher on teaching methodologies that you covered in your TEFL course.

-Your academic manager and mentor will support your CPD (continual professional development) through training workshops and regular observations with feedback.
+Your academic manager and mentor will support your CPD (continuous professional development) through training workshops and regular observations with feedback.
 You will also have access to a Learning Management System where you can find a wide range of self-study courses focused on aspects of teaching

 Eating local food and buying produce from the Indonesian markets gives our English teachers amazing insight into the Indonesian diet and a glimpse at new cuisine.
 It also leaves them with money in their pockets for massages and traveling.